Mexican wines to know

 • The prices are usually equivalent to US prices.

 Mexico knows it produces quality wines, the same as California.
-And though the country may be better known for tequilla and mezcal, you can find elegant blends and sparkling wines that will impress you just as much as any Italian or Spanish wine.
+And though the country may be better known for tequila and mezcal, you can find elegant blends and sparkling wines that will impress you just as much as any Italian or Spanish wine.

 The next time you visit Mexico, ask for the wine list and check out the Mexican Wines list.
-Under reds you will find Nebbiolo, Tempranillo, Cabernet Sauvignon, Merlot, Syrah and Malbec as the most prominent.
-The section for whites is always short but Sauvignon Blanc, Chenin Blanc, Chardonnay and Sparkling wines are also very good.
-Below we list some of our favorite Mexican wines.
-Some of these wineries export worldwide, so you may find them in your local wine store.
-Others are still boutique producers with attention to detail and some unique blends.
+Under reds, you will find Nebbiolo, Tempranillo, Cabernet Sauvignon, Merlot, Syrah, and Malbec as the most prominent.
+The section for whites is always short but Sauvignon Blanc, Chenin Blanc, Chardonnay, and Sparkling wines are also very good.

-Recognized Worldwide:
+Mexican Wines Recognized Worldwide:

 Casa Madero- La Laguna Region: Valle de Parras